ThomasWilshaw/ThomasWilshaw.github.io/srgb_rec709_viewing_conditions.md

 much lower contrast.

-This is where the OETF/EOTF mismatch comes in, the slight difference between the two functions causes a small change in contrast and hue which neatly adapts the image for the viewing conditions.
+This is where the OETF/EOTF mismatch comes in, the slight difference between the two functions causes a small change in hue, contrast and chroma which neatly adapts the image for the viewing conditions.

 The Rec.709 specification only defines an OETF and